blytk/book_library/README.md

         - Same as Reading Books, but for books already read.
     4. Wish List Books (clickable link):
         - Same as Reading Books, but for books we intend to read in the future.

+    The navbar includes an additional page "Books with Notes", where the user can access a list, similar to the other lists, but with all the books they have added notes for.

 ### Models

 1. *User*